souhayla18/dataplatform_Meltano/README.md

 6. Deploy and Monitor
 Once the system is set up, monitor the performance and adjust the architecture for scaling as needed.

-🎯 Conclusion
-This project provides a hands-on demonstration of implementing a Data Mesh architecture using local tools.
-The architecture ensures scalability, flexibility, and improved data governance by decentralizing data ownership and processing.
-This approach is well-suited for organizations looking to scale their data systems while maintaining high data quality and security.

 🛠️ Next Steps
 Integrate more data sources into Meltano pipelines.
 Expand DBT models to include more complex transformations.